-- Identify three middle or high schools whose principals will have fiscal and administrative autonomy. - Describe the current financial and administrative management of each participating school; - Identify the areas in which each school principal will have increased fiscal and administrative autonomy, including greater autonomy regarding the hiring of instructional personnel. - Identify the areas in which each participating school will continue to follow district school board fiscal and administrative policies. - Explain the methods used to identify the educational strengths and needs of the participating school's students and identify how student achievement can be improved. - Establish performance goals for student achievement, including learning gains and student performance on statewide assessments. - Explain how increased principal autonomy will help participating schools improve student achievement and school management. - Provide each participating school's mission and a description of its student population.
+- Identify three middle or high schools that received at least two school grades of "D" or "F" during the previous three school years. - Identify three principals who have earned a highly effective rating on the prior year's performance evaluations, one of whom shall be assigned to each of the participating schools. - Describe the current financial and administrative management of each participating school; - Identify the areas in which each school principal will have increased fiscal and administrative autonomy, including greater autonomy regarding the hiring of instructional personnel. - Identify the areas in which each participating school will continue to follow district school board fiscal and administrative policies. - Explain the methods used to identify the educational strengths and needs of the participating school's students and identify how student achievement can be improved. - Establish performance goals for student achievement. - Explain how increased principal autonomy will help participating schools improve student achievement and school management. - Provide each participating school's mission and a description of its student population.

 Based upon these criteria, the state board must approve or deny a school district's proposal.
-The bill authorizes the state board to enter into a performance contract with up to six district school boards for participation in PAPPI.
+The bill authorizes the state board to enter into a performance contract with up to three district school boards for participation in PAPPI.
 The term of the program is three years, at which time the performance of all participating schools in the school district must be evaluated.
 The state board may revoke a district's participation in the program during the term of the program and may renew participation upon expiration of the initial term.
 The bill specifies deadlines for submission and approval of principal autonomy proposals and requires the state board to adopt rules for administering PAPPI, including criteria for approving proposals.